-Master of Science in Nursing - Family Nurse Practitioner or Clinical Nurse Leader Master of Arts in Environmental Education Master of Arts in Intercultural Leadership Master of Business Administration
+Master of Science in Nursing - Family Nurse Practitioner Master of Arts in Environmental Education Master of Business Administration Graduate Semester in Sustainability Leadership

-The graduate nursing program is based on the Goshen College campus.
-The environmental education program is based at the Merry Lea Environmental Education Center of Goshen College near Wolf Lake, Ind.
-The intercultural leadership program is a combination of distance learning and on-campus courses, based at the Center for Intercultural and International Education.
+The MSN program is based on the Goshen College campus.
+The environmental education and sustainability leadership programs are based at the Merry Lea Environmental Education Center of Goshen College near Wolf Lake, Ind.
 The M.B.A. program is a collaborative degree emphasizing Anabaptist Christian values applied to business and offered in partnership with Eastern Mennonite and Bluffton Universities.